mohitpai/journey-optimizer.en/help/using/sms/sms-configuration.md

     >[!NOTE]
     >
-    >To be able to select a subdomain, make sure you have previously configured at least one SMS subdomain.
+    >To be able to select a subdomain, make sure you have previously configured at least one SMS/MMS subdomain.
 [Learn how](sms-subdomains.md)

 1. Enter the **[!UICONTROL Opt-out number]** you want to use for this surface.
-When profiles opt out from this number, you are still able to send them messages from other numbers you may be using to send out SMS messages with [!DNL Journey Optimizer].
+When profiles opt out from this number, you are still able to send them messages from other numbers you may be using to send out text messages with [!DNL Journey Optimizer].

     >[!NOTE]
     >
-    >In [!DNL Journey Optimizer], SMS opt-out is no longer managed at the channel level.
+    >In [!DNL Journey Optimizer], opt-out for text messages is no longer managed at the channel level.
 It is now specific to a number.

 1. Once all the parameters have been configured, click **[!UICONTROL Submit]** to confirm.
 You can also save the channel surface as draft and resume its configuration later on.